 Cauda equina syndrome: This happens if a ruptured disc pushes down into the nerve roots in your spine.
 It may be what’s causing your pain if bladder and bowel control have been an issue for you lately.

 Sciatica: This may be your cause if you have a sharp pain in your lower back or hip.
 It happens when a herniated disc presses on the nerves in your lower spine.

 Arthritis: This causes stiffness, swelling, and inflammation in your joints.
-If your doctor mentions “ankylosing spondylitis,” he’s talking about a type of inflammatory arthritis that affects the joints and ligaments along your spine.
+If your doctor mentions “ankylosing spondylitis,” they're talking about a type of inflammatory arthritis that affects the joints and ligaments along your spine.

 Scoliosis: You may hear this called “curvature of the spine.”If you have it, chances are you were born with it.
 Pain tied to it usually starts at about middle age.

 Spondylolisthesis: If your doctor mentions this, a bone in the spine has slipped out of place, probably in your lower back.
 This can be seen by X-ray or MRI.

 Could a health condition I have be to blame?